-32. (1) An individual who, with intent to prevent, delay or obstruct the carrying out of any examination or audit under section 29 or 30-
+32. (1) An individual who, with intent to prevent, delay or obstruct the carrying out of any examination or audit under section 29 or 30 - commits an offence and is liable on summary conviction to a fine of \$50,000 or to imprisonment for a term of 2 years or to both.

-- (a) destroys, conceals or alters, or conspires with any other person to destroy, conceal or alter, any book relating to the business of a licensee; or - (b) sends, or conspires with any other person to send, out of Anguilla any book or asset of any description belonging to, in the possession of or under the control of the licensee;
+- (a) destroys, conceals or alters, or conspires with any other person to destroy, conceal or alter, any book relating to the business of a licensee; or - (b) sends, or conspires with any other person to send, out of Anguilla any book or asset of any description belonging to, in the possession of or under the control of the licensee, the onus of proving that, in so doing, the individual did not act with intent to prevent, delay or obstruct the carrying out of an examination or audit under section 29 or 30, lies on the individual.